Art and Science.

 Personal Footnote:-

 I have been privileged to see several of Leonardo's paintings in the flesh; at the Louvre in Paris and at the National Gallery in London.
 On 21st February 2009, I travelled to Manchester to view 10 of his drawings from the Royal Windsor collection.
 These small works oozed quality.
-In January of 2012 I visited the excellent Leonardo da Vinci, Painter at the Court of Milan at the National Gallery in London, the public response was immense.
+In January of 2012 I visited the excellent Leonardo da Vinci, exhibition entitled, 'The Painter at the Court of Milan' at the National Gallery in London, the public response was immense.
 In a society where fame is fleeting and celebrity is often acquired very cheaply, it is refreshing that an artist, who died 500 years ago, can cause a huge queue to form, waiting in line to view his work.

 That Is beyond fame; that's immortality!